jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    :ref:`formatting-mmc-partition-from-linux` before proceeding to look at the eMMC partition contents.

-To verify partitions in any MMC device from u-boot prompt, use the
+To list software created partitions for any MMC device from u-boot prompt, use the
 command: :command:`mmc part`.

 .. code-block:: console